Leftyshields/yaml-json-service/README.md

 3. Edit values in the form as needed
 4. The JSON preview will update in real-time to show the current configuration
 5. Download the updated configuration as YAML or JSON

+### Using the Passpoint Profile Converter

+1. Navigate to the "Profile Converter" tab
+2. Upload a legacy Passpoint configuration file (.mobileconfig or .xml)
+3. The converter will automatically parse the file and extract Passpoint-related fields
+4. The parsed data will be displayed in YAML format
+5. You can copy the generated YAML or download it as a file
+6. This YAML can then be imported into the main editor for further modification

 ### Structure Preservation